kharchenkolab/conos/vignettes/walkthrough.md

 ```

 **Note:** We recommend using a higher number of steps (e.g. 8-10,
 though these calculations take much longer).
-Here we’ll get a lot of smaller clusters. **Note:** Different clustering results are kept as a simple list under con$clusters.
+Here we’ll get a lot of smaller clusters.

+**Note:** Different clustering results are kept as a simple list under `con$clusters`.

 Now let's visualize these new clusters: